Compare the top 10 internet providers in Australia

 Exetel could be the right fit if you:

-• Want reliable speeds.
-Exetel came second in the ACCC's latest broadband report for speed reliability during peak hours (7pm–11pm).
+- Want reliable speeds.
+Exetel came sixth in the ACCC's latest broadband report for speed reliability during peak hours (7pm-11pm).
 This is when most people are online at once, which can slow down the internet.

-• Keep in mind: You’ll need a Fibre to the Premises (FTTP) or a Hybrid Fibre Coaxial (HFC) NBN connection to sign up to Exetel’s new plan.
+- Keep in mind: You'll need a FTTP or an HFC NBN connection to sign up to Exetel's new plan.
+Simply enter your address on its website to check availability.

 Dodo's a solid option for budget-conscious households as it offers frequent discounts to help people save on their internet bills.